aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/text-formatting-inside-pdf/_index.md

 TextFragment doesn’t support line feed inside the text.
 However in order to add text with line feed, please use TextFragment with TextParagraph:

-- use “\r\n” or Environment.NewLine in TextFragment instead of single “\n”;
+- use "\r\n" or Environment.NewLine in TextFragment instead of single "\n";
 - create TextParagraph object.
 It will add text with line splitting;
 - add the TextFragment with TextParagraph.AppendLine;
 - add the TextParagraph with TextBuilder.AppendParagraph.